Introduction

 Core services, each of which exposing its own APIs and publishing bus events, which are consumed by other core services or plugins:

-Usage: units recording from metering system
+Usage: Records usage units from an external metering system.

-Payment: payment gateways integration for recurring and one-off payments
+Payment: Payment gateways integration for recurring and one-off payments.

-Overdue: dunning management (in case of unpaid invoices for instance)
+Overdue: Dunning management (in case of unpaid invoices, for instance).

-Multi-tenancy: Kill Bill has been designed as a multi-tenant system, meaning you can run multiple logical instances of Kill Bill with a single server and database (see this blog post which illustrates some of the use cases).
+Multi-tenancy: Kill Bill has been designed as a multi-tenant system, meaning you can run multiple logical instances of Kill Bill with a single server and database.
+(See this blog post, which illustrates some of the use cases.)

 Plugins